 Dark Emu, I was being surprised every day by my own ignorance, and how incurious I had been about the history.
 I was very uneasy about the history because it just didn’t make sense; I’d been too accepting of what I’d been taught.”

-The resulting text revisits the original accounts of the first waves of colonists like John Batman, James Kirby and onetime South Australian governor Sir George Grey, as they variously encountered miles upon miles of cultivated native crops, carefully maintained dam systems and fish traps, and permanent settlements that could house over 1000.
+The resulting text revisits the original accounts of the first waves of colonists like John Batman, James Kirby and onetime South Australian governor Sir George Grey, as they variously encountered miles upon miles of cultivated native crops, carefully maintained dam systems and fish traps, and built settlements that could house hundreds.
 These entries plainly describe things that their own writers could not or would not recognise: complex societies with sophisticated agricultural practices, infrastructure and governance.

 “It was very shocking, to be aware of how complete the obfuscation of the history had been,” he says of these encounters, and their relegation to obscurity.
 “I think that mentality was essential to colonialism.
 When people moved out of Europe, in our case England, they were doing so with that colonial viewpoint: we are the masters of the world, the rest of the world is a basket case and we’re here to fix it all up.
 But it was really a kind of intellectual blindness that the British could deceive themselves and the rest of us so much.
 Kirby’s words are indicative of the fact that British people came out here determined not to see Aboriginal people as human.”

 Aerial view of heritage-listed Brewarrina fish traps, cited by Pascoe in